Incremental DRL-Based Resource Management for Dynamic Network Slicing in an Urban-Wide Testbed: INTRODUCTION

 The remainder of this paper is organized as follows.
-Section~II presents the network slicing scenario and formulates the optimization problem.
-Section~III discusses the details of our proposed incremental multi-agent DRL solution.
-Then, Section~IV provides the setup and the numerical results.
-Finally, Section~V provides a comprehensive summary of our key findings and outlines our future research endeavors.
+Section~\ref{sec:related} discusses related work.
+Section~\ref{sec:System} presents our adapted network slicing scenario and associated optimization problem formulation.
+Section~\ref{sec:methodology} elaborates on the intricacies of our proposed incremental multi-agent DRL solution.
+Section~\ref{sec:evaluation} offers a detailed account of our performance evaluation study, leveraging city-wide urban testbed environments for evaluation testing and validation purposes.
+Finally, Section\ref{sec:conclusion} concludes the key findings and outlines potential directions for future research endeavors.